JCCyC/hdbdos-16k/README-16K.txt

   - Also, these notations can yield values up to 2^32-1
   - Ancient bug in &O (accepted 8 as a digit) fixed
 - Conversely, HEX$ now accepts values up to 2^32-1
-- ERNO and ERLIN - not much use until ONERR works
+- ONERR, ERNO, and ERLIN work as expected
-  - Differently from the CoCo 3, they can be examined in direct mode after the BASIC program ends.
+  - Differently from the CoCo 3, ERNO and ERLIN can be examined in direct mode after the BASIC program ends.

 ADDED FILES: